junksamiad/replies-engine/replies_engine_docs/lld/final_docs/lambdas_processing_flow.md

 ### 4.1 Message Requeuing on Lock Contention

-*   When the `BatchProcessorLambda` fails to acquire the lock (Step 3.2.3), it sends the messages *back* to the SQS batch queue they came from.
+*   When the `MessagingLambda` fails to acquire the lock (Step 3.2.3), it should log the contention and **exit successfully**.
+This acknowledges the SQS trigger message, preventing retries for that specific trigger delivery.
+The lock mechanism itself prevents duplicate processing.
-*   A longer delay (e.g., +15-30 seconds from the original delay) should be applied.
-*   A `RetryAttempt` message attribute should be used to track retries and prevent infinite loops, eventually sending messages to a Dead-Letter Queue (DLQ) after a configured number of failed attempts.
+*   (The original text described requeuing, which is not the strategy with the trigger lock mechanism we implemented).

 ### 4.2 Deadlock Prevention and Recovery